huwenboshi/s-ldxr/docs/index.md

 ## Reference panels, annotations, LD scores, and demo

-1000 Genomes Project reference panels, demo code and data for running S-LDXR, annotation files and LD score files for the baseline-LD-X model annotations and several other annotations can be downloaded [here](https://data.broadinstitute.org/alkesgroup/S-LDXR/).
+1000 Genomes Project reference panels, demo code and data for running S-LDXR, annotation files and LD score files for the baseline-LD-X model annotations, and several other annotations can be downloaded [here](https://data.broadinstitute.org/alkesgroup/S-LDXR/).